-Benefits Description You Pay After the calendar year deductible Covered medications and supplies (cont.)
-Note: For long-term maintenance medications (90-day supply) purchased at a CVS Pharmacy, you pay the same copayments (No deductible) as the Network Mail Service Pharmacy.
-If you are provided drugs directly by a physician or covered facility (not a pharmacy), including FDA- approved drugs and devices requiring a physician's prescription for the purpose of birth control; 30% (No deductible) If you do not use your prescription drug card to purchase needles and syringes for the administration of covered medications or diabetic supplies; If you do not use your prescription drug card to purchase colostomy or ostomy supplies Over-the-counter (OTC) nicotine replacement therapy or prescription drugs approved by the FDA to treat tobacco dependence are available with a doctor's written prescription only through the Mail Service Pharmacy or at a CVS Pharmacy.
+Benefits Description You Pay After the calendar year deductible Covered medications and supplies (cont.) , Note: For long-term maintenance medications (90-day supply) purchased at a CVS Pharmacy, you pay the same copayments (No deductible) as the Network Mail Service Pharmacy.
+Medicines to promote better health recommended under the Patient Protection and Affordable Care Act (the Affordable Care Act), limited to: Network Retail: Nothing Non-Network Retail: All charges • Iron supplements for children age 6 months through 12 months Oral flouride supplements for children age 6 months through age 5 Folic acid supplements (0.4 to 0.8 mg) for women of child bearing age Aspirin for men ages 45 through 79 and women ages 55 through 79 Note: To receive this benefit, you must use a network retail pharmacy and present a pyhsician's written prescription to the pharmacist.
+Note: Benefits not available for Tylenol, Ibuprofen, Aleve, etc. If you are provided drugs directly by a physician or covered facility (not a pharmacy), including FDA-approved drugs and devices requiring a physician's prescription for the purpose of birth control; 30% (No deductible) If you receive diabetic supplies (including insulin) or colostomy and ostomy supplies directly from a physician Over-the-counter (OTC) nicotine replacement therapy or prescription drugs approved by the FDA to treat tobacco dependence are available with a doctor's written prescription only through the Mail Service Pharmacy or at a CVS Pharmacy.
 Nothing (No deductible) for OTC and prescription drugs approved by the FDA to treat tobacco dependency.
 A doctor's written prescription is required.
-Not covered: All charges • Drugs and supplies for cosmetic purposes • Drugs to treat impotence and sexual dysfunction • Vitamins, nutrients and food supplements even if a physician prescribes or administers them Nonprescription (over-the-counter) medicines, except as noted above
+Not covered: All charges Drugs and supplies for cosmetic purposes • Drugs to treat impotence and sexual dysfunction • Vitamins, except as noted above, nutrients and food supplements even if a physician prescribes or administers them • Nonprescription (over-the-counter) medicines, except as noted above